Jaén, Peru: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and C. Ensure that you choose the necessary kind.
-A lot of adapters available are simply plug changers and expect your devices to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one works in most countries.
+A plug adapter that supports outlet types A and C. Be sure to choose the right type.
+Many adapters currently sold are just plug changers and expect your devices to change the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be appropriate for most locations.

 March